 - If the instructor rescinds the charge of plagiarism or cheating based on the Honor Council's findings then the Dean's office shall remove the Plagiarism and Cheating form from the student's file.

 - Within five work days of the Honor Council's judgment, the student or instructor can appeal the judgment to the Academic Status Committee.
 The ruling of the Academic Status Committee is final.

 - The student cannot circumvent the plagiarism and cheating proceedings by withdrawing from the class.
 If the final penalty for the academic dishonesty is an "F" in the course, the student shall not be permitted to withdraw.
-If the final penalty is less than an "F" the student may withdraw from the course and a record of the transgression shall remain in the student's file.
+If the final penalty grade is higher than an "F" the student may withdraw from the course, but a record of the transgression shall remain in the student's file.

 - The accused student may appeal the Honor Council's decision to the Academic Status Committee.
 The appeal must be filed with the Dean's office within five days of the date of the letter providing official notification of the sanction.
-In reviewing the student's appeal the Academic Status Committee shall seek input from the Dean of the College who may provide comments or issues to be considered in the Academic Status Committee's deliberations.
+In reviewing the student's appeal, the Academic Status Committee shall seek input from the reporting instructor, Honor Council, and from the Dean of the College who may provide comments or issues to be considered in the Academic Status Committee's deliberations.

 - Except for dismissal, the decision of the Academic Status Committee is final.
 Students can appeal dismissal to the President, or his/her designee, for final judgment.